 In choosing a CMS, you should know what is the main purpose of using it.
-There are CMSs which are intended to build portals.
-Other systems are mainly used to build photo gallery, forum, personal or even corporate websites.
+There are CMSs that are intended to build portals.
+Other systems are mainly used to build photo galleries, forums, personal or even corporate websites.
 Then you need to know what kind of features they have.
-For example, Drupal, an open source CMS, provides a feature where you can gather fresh contents from other sites by adding the sites’ feeds.
+For example, Drupal, an open-source CMS, provides a feature where you can gather fresh content from other sites by adding the sites’ feeds.
 You can even filter any items so that you only show the items that contain a specific keyword.

 Usually, a CMS also offers additional modules that will enable you to use additional features without having to put your efforts in programming.
 Just download the module you need and install it in your hosting server.

-It is necessary to know that there are so many commercial and free content management system available.
-Vignette and FatWire are the example of two commercial systems while PostNuke, Drupal and Mambo.are free to use.
+It is necessary to know that there is so many commercial and free content management system available.
+Vignette and FatWire are examples of two commercial systems while PostNuke, Drupal, and Mambo.are free to use.